gitpan/Ogre/README.txt

 The names might change.

 2) backport the package from Gutsy Gibbon to Feisty Fawn.
 Good luck with that.
-(Let me know how it's done.)
+(Let me know how it's done, especially if you are simply able to install the package as is.)

 3) create your own package by building from source.
+Check out: http://www.ogre3d.org/wiki/index.php/FromSourceUbuntu Seems like it should be pretty easy using `make checkinstall`.
-Check out: http://www.ogre3d.org/wiki/index.php/FromSourceUbuntu Again, good luck with that.
+Again, good luck with that.